nasser1el/UNITYv2/README.md

 ### Gibbs vs MH on Real Data

-On real GWAS data, the Gibbs sampler collapses: p₁₀ and p₀₁ go to near-zero and all causal signal piles into p₁₁.
-The most extreme case was SCZ/BIP (p₀₁ ≈ 0.964, which is clearly wrong).
+On real GWAS data, the Gibbs sampler can become trapped in an asymmetric mode where most non-null signal is assigned to one of the trait-specific components.
+The most extreme case was SCZ & BIP (p₀₁ ≈ 0.964).

-The reason: once Block 1 labels most SNPs as "shared," Block 2 sees a conditional likelihood that strongly prefers p₁₀ ≈ 0, p₀₁ ≈ 0 — and the cycle reinforces itself.
-This isn't a bug; it reflects an identifiability issue in the model where the per-component variances shift sharply as p changes.
+This is likely due to the Gibbs updates creating a feedback loop between latent SNP assignments and mixture proportions (once one block assigns many SNPs to a single component, the next block updates the proportions to favor that same component even more strongly and the chain eventually gets stuck).
+This may be a result of weak biological signal due to the conservative LD-pruning step limiting the number of SNPs available.
+Potential fixes include replacing the symmetric Dirichlet prior on p with an informed, weakly non-uniform prior or introducing a better LD-based pruning approach to perserve more signal in the original GWAS datasets.

 ![Gibbs posterior estimates](Figures/fig05_posteriorGibbs.png)